pagkly/Zed/Investopedia4/Understanding Revolving Doors.md

 While it is inevitable that workers switch between the public and private sectors, the growing influence of money in politics has placed the revolving door phenomenon into the spotlight.

 Between 1998 and 2018, the amount of money spent on lobbying in the United States [[more than doubled]](https://www.opensecrets.org/lobby/) to $3.42 billion.
-It has led to the concern that corporations and special interest groups are able to leverage their money to buy influence and access to key politicians.
+It has led to the concern that corporations and special interest groups are able to [[Leverage|leverage]] their money to buy influence and access to key politicians.

 The revolving door may also lead to [[conflicts of interest]](https://www.investopedia.com/terms/c/conflict-of-interest.asp), as the regulatory and legislative decisions politicians make may directly benefit them soon after they leave office and work in the private sector.